design-first/system-runtime/README.md

 * it is an **ODM (Object Document Mapper)** to manage your components as NoSQL documents and
 * it is **a micro NoSQL Database** that stores your components and can export/import them into another monoco NoSQL Database.

-Finally monoco helps you to design, create and store components.
+Finally monoco helps you to design, create and compose components.

 ## Installation